Axway/Cloud-Automation/APIM/Techlabs/Policy_Studio/Authentication_based_quota_policy/Readme.md

 - Click on the **"Call 'Authentication'"** filter to position the start of the arrow, then click on the **"Set message OK"** filter to indicate the end of the arrow.
 ![shortcut_green_arrow](./imgs/shortcut_green_arrow.png)
 - In the right-hand column, select the red **"Failure Path"** arrow
-- Connect the **"Call 'Authentication'"** filter to the **"Throttling"** filter in the same way
+- Connect the **"Call 'Authentication'"** filter to the **"Throttling"** filter in the same way.
 ![shortcut_red_arrow](./imgs/shortcut_red_arrow.png)

-The final diagram should look similar to the following picture:
+The final diagram should look similar to the following picture.
 ![shortcut_linked](./imgs/shortcut_linked.png)

 ###	Deployment